New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 > (- - 3 -5) -: contract violation expected: number? given: #<procedure:-> argument position: 1st other arguments...: 3 -5

-Another thing that you will note is that Scheme's procedures for numbers accept both integers and real numbers without any explicit type coercion or casting.
+Another thing that you will note is that Racket's procedures for numbers accept both integers and real numbers without any explicit type coercion or casting.
 The result of adding 3 to 5.2 is 8.2.
 That's what most people would say, too.
 The result of dividing 1 by 3 is 1/3, a fraction, or a rational number.
 This, too, is obvious to people with no programming experience.
-Rational numbers are a data type in Scheme.
+Rational numbers are a data type in Racket.

 Other computer languages usually make all sorts of distinctions among different types of numbers, but those distinctions are driven by the implementation of the language and processors for it, and not by our understanding of numbers.

 Somehow, we programmers become conditioned by our languages into thinking that these distinctions are a necessary ones.
 They are not.
-Scheme characterizes numbers as exact or inexact and makes distinctions in behavior driven by this mathematical idea.
+Racket characterizes numbers as exact or inexact and makes distinctions in behavior driven by this mathematical idea.

-Note, too, that while Scheme has no for or while loops, it does quite nicely with a deeply recursive program, thank you.
+Note, too, that while Racket has no for or while loops, it does quite nicely with a deeply recursive program, thank you.
 You will learn the "magic" that makes this possible in just a few weeks.

 NOTE: By the way, these programs, along with the sample interactions, are available in the .zip file for today's session notes.
 I'll bundle up a .zip file of code for you for each class session.
 Be sure to download the code, study it, run it, and modify it.
 That's the best way to learn the ideas we are studying!